polipones/pod-hugo-main-website/content/freetime-activities/pod-o-games/index.en.md

 21. The Pod-O-Games Administratoris responsible for the management of the room and for the enforcement of its rules and regulations.
 22. In the event that a user finds an item belonging to another user, the user shall bring the item to the Pod-O-Games Administrator or the his/her representative.

-### Part IV - Rules of Usage of PS4, PS4 VR, Nintendo Switch, Oculus Quest 2, Playseat Fanatec and Data Projector
+### Part IV - Rules of Usage of PS5 pro, Nintendo Switch, Oculus Quest 2, Playseat Fanatec and Data Projector

 1. When using the projector, the user must ensure that it is turned on for the time required to avoid unnecessary wear and tear on the projector's bulb.
-2. When using the PS4, PS4 VR, Nintendo Switch, Oculus Quest 2 and Playseat Fanatec (furthermore referred to as game consoles), the user must ensure that they are switched on for the required amount of time and therefore do not wear unnecessarily.
+2. When using the PS5 pro, Nintendo Switch, Oculus Quest 2 and Playseat Fanatec (furthermore referred to as game consoles), the user must ensure that they are switched on for the required amount of time and therefore do not wear unnecessarily.
 3. If handling the game consoles or the data projector is permitted, it is necessary to be careful not to damage them.
 4. When using the games consoles, the user must obey the rules of the academic network according to the relevant internal regulation of the Rules of Use of the SU Pod-O-Lee Club Computer Network and use the games consoles in a way that does not damage them.
 5. The user must not interfere with the settings of the game consoles without the consent of the Pod-O-Games administrator or the network administrator.